andreligan/IT342-SerbisYou/README.md

 ### Aspiration
 I have always dreamed of creating a system that can be accessed on both **mobile** and **web** platforms.
 This project is a step toward making that dream a reality, and I am thrilled to bring it to life! ^-^

+---

+Feel free to reach out or collaborate with us on our projects!